wonkystuff/wonkystuff.github.io/arduino/examples.md

 make this as simple as possible.
 The *big* change is the addition of another function called `wsAudioLoop`, which you can think of as a very fast version of the `loop` function described above.
-This is set up to run 20000 times per second (i.e. the _sampling rate_ is 20kHz).
-To work properly and predictably, the `wsAudioLoop` function must finish within 50 microseconds (µs) so that the processor has time to attend to the operations in the `loop` function as well.
+The rate at which this is called is defined by the `Sampling Rate` setting from the `Tools` menu.
+For example if 20kHz is selected, the `wsAudioLoop` function will run 20000 times per second.
+To work properly and predictably, the `wsAudioLoop` function must therefore finish within 50 microseconds (µs) so that the processor has time to attend to the operations in the `loop` function as well.
 Think of `wsAudioLoop` as changing the position of the loudspeaker cone every time it runs.

 If you glance over the `SimpleSquare` sketch you'll see some extra lines of code that we didn't need for the blinking LED